linyuxuanlin/Wiki_MkDocs/docs/en/Homelab-自动更新Docker容器的工具Watchtower.md

 APP_VERSION=latest
 ```

-Finally, execute the `docker compose up -d` command in the same directory as `compose.yaml` to launch the orchestrated containers.
+Finally, execute the `docker compose up -d` command in the same directory as `compose.yaml` to start the orchestrated containers.

 ## References and Acknowledgments